lorenzotumini/portrait_studio/README.md

    The repository keeps LayerStyle's runtime code and required resources; its optional documentation screenshots and example workflows are left out of Git.

 4. Put the model files listed in [`MODELS.md`](MODELS.md) in the matching ComfyUI `models/` folders.
-The model binaries are not duplicated here because they are large and may have separate redistribution terms.
+ComfyUI suggests the download link if the model is not present when trying to run the workflow.

 5. Copy the UI workflow into ComfyUI's workflow folder if it is not already there, then open it once in ComfyUI to confirm that all nodes and models resolve: